 1st stage of root canal treatment

-The 1st stage of root canal treatment involves removing the infected nerve and placing an anti-biotic medication paste inside each canal, and a temporary filling is place in the cavity of the tooth to protect the tooth until the next visit.
+The 1st stage of root canal treatment involves removing the infected nerve and placing an anti-biotic medication paste inside each canal, and a temporary filling is placed in the cavity of the tooth to protect the tooth until the next visit.
 This appointment is usually around 40-50 minutes.

 2